MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  **Applies to**: [!INCLUDE[sssds](../../includes/sssds-md.md)]
 Specifies the Microsoft Entra Object ID.
 If the `OBJECT_ID` is specified, the user_name is not required to match the Microsoft Entra display name.
 The user_name must be a unique name in the `sys.database_principals` view and adhere to all other `sysname` limitations.

-For more information on using the `WITH OBJECT_ID` option, see [Microsoft Entra logins and users with non-unique display names](/azure/azure-sql/database/authentication-microsoft-entra-create-users-with-non-unique-names).
+For more information on using the `WITH OBJECT_ID` option, see [Microsoft Entra logins and users with nonunique display names](/azure/azure-sql/database/authentication-microsoft-entra-create-users-with-nonunique-names).

 > [!NOTE]
 > If the service principal display name is not a duplicate, the default `CREATE LOGIN` or `CREATE USER` statement should be used.
-The `WITH OBJECT_ID` extension is in **public preview**, and is a troubleshooting repair item implemented for use with non-unique service principals.
+The `WITH OBJECT_ID` extension is in **public preview**, and is a troubleshooting repair item implemented for use with nonunique service principals.
 Using it with a unique service principal is not necessary.
 Using the `WITH OBJECT_ID` extension for a service principal without adding a suffix will run successfully, but it will not be obvious which service principal the login or user was created for.
 It's recommended to create an alias using a suffix to uniquely identify the service principal.
 The `WITH OBJECT_ID` extension is not supported for Azure SQL Managed Instance or SQL Server, nor is it supported for SQL Server Management Objects (SMO) Framework.

 ## Remarks
  If `FOR LOGIN` is omitted, the new database user will be mapped to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] login with the same name.